t2wain/ElectricalFunc/src/RacewayLib/README.md

 # Objective

 This project implements two types of data structure, Branch and Raceway.
-Branch data structure is similar to that from Aveve E3D while Raceway data structue is similar to edges and vertices use graph algorithm.
+Branch data structure is similar to that from Aveve E3D while Raceway data structue is similar to edges and vertices used in graph algorithm.